-- (1) First, for deposit into the Bond Fund, in an amount equal to one-twelfth (1/12th) of the principal due on the next succeeding Principal Maturity Date, one-twelfth (1/12th) of the Amortization Installment for Term Bonds which shall become due and payable on the next Principal Maturity Date and one-sixth (1/6th) of the interest due on the next succeeding Interest Payment Date; provided, however, such deposit shall be reduced to the extent that: (i) payment of interest on the Bonds has been provided from the proceeds of the Bonds; (ii) any other funds are on deposit in the Bond Fund and available for payment of principal of interest on and Amortization Installment of Bonds, including any investment income in the Bond Fund and any other monies deposited into the Bond Fund (including excess moneys from the Construction Fund); and (iii) funds, other than the PILOT Payments, Project Parking Revenues and Basic Rent, legally and properly appropriated to the payment of the Bonds and deposited in the Bond Fund on or before the 25th day of the month.
-Moneys on deposit in the Bond Fund shall be used only for the purpose of paying Debt Service on Bonds as the same shall become due and for no other purpose. - (2) Second, moneys shall next be used for deposit into the Rebate Fund in such amounts as are determined by the Authority to be necessary together with deposits made for such purpose by the Metropolitan Government.
-At the times and in the manner required by Section 148(f) of the Code, the Authority shall make or cause to be made such calculations as are necessary to determine the amount of the Authority's liability to make rebate payments to the United States with respect to each Series of Bonds and shall cause such report to be filed with the Trustee and the Metropolitan Government.
-An account in the Rebate Fund may be created for each "issue" (as such term is used in the Code) of Bonds.
-The estimated amount needed to pay rebate thereon (taking into account amounts then in the Rebate Fund) shall be deposited by the Metropolitan Government on receipt of such estimate to the extent funds are not already on deposit in the Rebate Fund. - Third, remaining moneys shall thereafter be withdrawn and used by the Authority (i) first, to pay ongoing fees and expenses of the Trustee, Rating Agencies, and the costs of administration related to the Bonds, (ii) second, to pay the Metropolitan Government any amounts paid from Non-Tax Revenues previously reclassified by the Metropolitan Government from its General Fund to the Revenue Fund to fund any deficiency in the Revenue Fund, and (iii) third, for any lawful purpose of the Authority, including the establishment and funding of any reserves for the Project.
+(1) First, for deposit into the Bond Fund, in an amount equal to one-twelfth (1/12th) of the principal due on the next succeeding Principal Maturity Date, one-twelfth (1/12th) of the Amortization Installment for Term Bonds which shall become due and payable on the next Principal Maturity Date and one-sixth (1/6th) of the interest due on the next succeeding Interest Payment Date; provided, however, such deposit shall be reduced to the extent that: (i) payment of interest on the Bonds has been provided from the proceeds of the Bonds; (ii) any other funds are on deposit in the Bond Fund and available for payment of principal or Amortization Installment of or interest on the Bonds, including any investment income in the Bond Fund and any other monies deposited into the Bond Fund; and (iii) funds, other than the Ticket Surcharge Revenues, have been legally and properly appropriated to the payment of the Bonds and deposited in the Bond Fund on or before the 25th day of the month.
+Moneys on deposit in the Bond Fund shall be used only for the purpose of paying Debt Service on Bonds as the same shall become due and for no other purpose.

+(2) Second, on said date, or less frequently as the Director of Finance shall direct, remaining moneys shall thereafter be withdrawn and used by the Authority (i) first, to pay ongoing fees and expenses of the Trustee and the any other costs of administration related to the Bonds, (ii) second, to reimburse the Metropolitan Government for Non-Tax Revenues previously reclassified from its General Fund and paid by the Metropolitan Government to the Revenue Fund pursuant to Section 5.02(b) of the Indenture, (iii) third, to pay expenses of operating and maintaining the Arena and (iv) fourth, for any lawful purpose of the Authority (subject to the written approval of the Mayor or the Director of Finance).